-How do you handle a pulsation or comeback?
+How do you handle a pulsation comeback after a brake job?
 Blame the pads?
 The driver?
 Defective rotor?
 When you point your finger at these items, there are three fingers pointing back at YOU.
-How much stock do you put into these common shop myths about brake rotors?
+You may think it is the fault of the replacement rotor, but you might be the one to blame.

 You may think that installing new rotors eliminates the possibility of a comeback.
-However, this myth creates more comebacks that it solves.
-These comebacks often start with blaming the new pads, and end with the customer having to return a second or third time until someone pulls out a dial indicator and micrometer.
+However, this myth creates more comebacks than it solves.
+These comebacks often start with blaming the new pads and rotors, and end with the customer having to return a second or third time until someone pulls out a dial indicator and micrometer.

-Installing new rotors is not a way to avoid having to use a micrometer or dial indicator.
+Installing new rotors is not a way to avoid having to use a micrometer, dial indicator on the car brake lathe.
 For every brake job, you should always measure for runout (rotor and flange) and the dimensions of the rotor before brake service is performed.

 After the rotor is resurfaced or a new rotor is installed, the rotor should be measured for runout when it is installed on the vehicle as a quality control method.
 A new rotor could have excessive runout when it is installed on the vehicle due to a stacking of tolerances.